 Bergen's free fish market offers visitors local sights and sounds at no cost.
-Enjoy a stroll around the market while looking at crafts and flowers, fresh farm goods and seafood.
+Enjoy a stroll around the market while looking at crafts, flowers, fresh farm goods, and seafood.
 The fish market is in a charming location in the heart of the city between Norway's fjords and Bergen's seven mountains.
 According to visitBergen.com, the city's official website, the Fish Market has been a meeting place for merchants and fishermen since the 1200s.

 A much-loved free sight in Bergen is Bryggen, the old wharf located in the city.
-"Bryggen" -- wharf in Norwegian -- consists of beautiful 14th-century Hanseatic buildings, is free to visit and provides a great photo opportunity.
+"Bryggen," which means wharf in Norwegian, consists of beautiful 14th-century Hanseatic buildings, is free to visit, and provides a great photo opportunity.
 More than 60 buildings of the original wharf are still standing, now housing cafes and shops.
 The wharf is also a UNESCO World Heritage Site.